 If you're one who's decided to buy reduced-harm cigarettes to see if it helps your health, you might want to think again about how useful they are.

-Over the years, many Australians thought smoking light cigarettes was healthier than regular cigarettes.
-In 2005, the Australian Competition and Consumer Commission deemed reduced-harm cigarettes just as harmful, and attempted to ban them from store shelves.
+Over the years, many Australians thought smoking light cigarettes were healthier than regular cigarettes.
+In 2005, the Australian Competition and Consumer Commission deemed reduced-harm cigarettes just as harmful and attempted to ban them from store shelves.

-Unfortunately with reduced-harm cigarettes, they're still available and being supposedly "improved upon."
+Unfortunately this type of cigarettes, they're still available and being supposedly "improved upon."
 Here's more on how bad these light cigarettes are so you avoid them while quitting.

 How Far Back Do Reduced-Harm Cigarettes Go?